bencardoen/DataCurator.jl/docs/src/conditions.md

 These operations fall into 3 categories:
 - Increase dimension, e.g. 10 2D images to 1 3D
 - Decrease/reduce dimension, e.g. 10 2D images to 1 2D, or 1 3D to 1 2D
-- Change voxels, but not dimension, e.g. mask, filter, ...
+- Keep dimension, but change voxels, but not dimension, e.g. mask, filter, ...
+- Keep dimension, but reduce size: image slicing
 ##### N to N+1 dimension:
 ```
 stack_images